Metric + Number tile

 The Advanced area provides two fields for optimizing data point alignment options.
-The settings in these fields apply to all metrics used in the tile.
+The settings in these fields apply to all metric series used in the tile.

 The alignment options provide a standardized way to display data points when the amount of space for display and the time range to represent are variable.
 The defaults for these options are industry best practices.

-The method to use to align data points.
+The method to use to align data points in all series.

 none Do not align; use raw data points. interpolate Insert data points between adjacent data points around the alignment period boundary. next older Shift the oldest data point before the alignment period boundary to the boundary. mean